If you are an expert (coach, consultant, author, skilled professional, etc.) then content marketing is a great way to build and market your expertise.

 Doing so helps you:

+In this post we will show you how to create and execute a content marketing plan that is more organic, easy to build, and very effective.
 This concept of building an expert brand is also called Authority Marketing.
-In this post we will show you how to create and execute a content marketing plan that is easy to build and very effective.

 For experts like coaches and consultants, content marketing often feels frustrating and daunting.
 Not because they lack ideas, but because their expertise has not been translated into a model that is aligned to their lead generation or growth funnel.

-As a result, they end up producing content that feels more like an obligation than a strategic asset.
+As a result, they end up producing content “just to stay active”.
+It’s better than nothing but it feels more like an obligation than a planned effort.

 Common pitfalls include: